DLaMott/ldap-directory-viewer/README.md

 ## How to Customize

 ### Add More Directories
-You can add more directories by extending the environment variables and modifying the `server.js` file to handle additional directory connections.
+You can add more directories by extending the environment variables and modifying the `server.js` and `app.js` files to handle additional directory connections.

 ### Enhance Search Capabilities
 You can add filters or advanced search options by modifying the `filter` parameter in the `ldapts` search queries.